 Now the movie has arrived, and it is certainly serious, although it has replaced weightiness with bulk.
 Man of Steel is overlong and overproduced, with too many action scenes and too little cohesion.
-It’s also brimming with achingly bad dialogue, characters who appear and disappear with unexplained suddenness, and ugly visuals.
+It’s also brimming with achingly bad dialogue, characters who disappear with unexplained suddenness, and ugly visuals.
 By contrast, the Nolan films seem light and breezy.
 But the strangest aspect of Man of Steel is its quasi-religious undertones: Not only is Superman/Clark Kent/Kal-El presented as a Jesus-like figure, but the movie is stuffed with moral questions about salvation.

 The film begins on the planet Krypton, where Superman’s scientist father Jor-El (Russell Crowe) faces off against a rebellious General Zod (Michael Shannon, looking confused and out of place), who has had enough with the enfeebled Kryptonian democratic-ish government.
 Zod specifically expresses frustration with the “endless debates” of Krypton’s legislators, but rather than, say, wrangling votes to end filibusters, he kills the leader of the senate.
 Zod is sent away to some sort of space prison, but when Krypton is destroyed soon after (Kal-El has already been sent to Earth for safekeeping), Zod becomes, for whatever reason, free from captivity and able to wreak inter-planetary trouble.

 Meanwhile, on Earth, Kal-El is raised by humble farmer Kevin Costner.
 The boy is told, “You have another father too,” which is the first echo of something numinous, but in the meantime we watch him rescue his classmates from a school bus that goes off a bridge and listen to Costner lecture him about a responsibility to humanity.
 (The script tends to go back-and-forth about whether Superman is a human being).
 My notes say that it is Costner who gravely intones, “You will change our notion of what it means to be human,” but it very well could have been Crowe.
 The boy is thus cursed with two of the most pompous, didactic fathers imaginable, and for this reason—rather than his inability to “fit in”—he summons our sympathy.
-(Others have made impressive lists of the character’s similarity to Jesus: He has superpowers, his dad sent him to save humanity, he has a beard, etc.)
+(Others have made impressive lists of the character’s similarities to Jesus: He has superpowers, his dad sent him to save humanity, he has a beard, etc.)

 Clark spends the rest of the first hour of the movie embarrassing a bully in a restaurant and saving oil workers from a nasty fire.
 (His shirt, conveniently, burns off, revealing what fine shape he is in; but as with Bruce Banner, whose shorts somehow expand when he becomes The Hulk, the clothing beneath his waist survives unscathed.)
 Clark also travels somewhere very cold, for reasons I couldn’t decipher, where he saves the life of Lois Lane (Amy Adams), the hard-as-nails, Pulitzer Prize–winning Daily Planet reporter who senses there is something off about our hero.
 Adams is a good actress, but she is saddled here with an absurd character who downs scotch and mouths silly lines such as “I get writer’s block if I am not wearing a flak jacket.”
 It reminds me of the days when the Bond films tried to balance their blatant sexism with unintentionally comic attempts to make the “girls” seem tough.